 What’s the first thing that comes to mind when you hear the word fleas?
 For me it’s creepy little bloodsucking freaks that infest your house and are impossible to get rid of.
-I say that because I’ve dealt with fleas a couple of times, and it’s really no fun at all — and to top it all off they’re notoriously hard to get rid of.
+I say that because I’ve dealt with fleas a couple of times, and it’s no fun at all — and to top it all off they’re notoriously hard to get rid of.

 When my dog got fleas a few years back I panicked.
 After 20 years of owning pets I’d never had to deal with them before.
 I went to the store, bought a bunch of products and got to work.
 After each treatment I’d let out a sigh of relief, and yet a few days (or weeks) later the fleas would be back.

 After learning a little bit more about their life cycle I started to understand why they have a tendency to keep coming back, and how to effectively get rid of them.
 Here’s 3 reasons why fleas are so hard to get rid of, and what to do if you find fleas on your dog.

 Fleas Can Lay Up to 50 Eggs Per Day

 Fleas are so hard to get rid of because they reproduce (lay eggs) like crazy.
 An adult female flea lays 20-30 eggs on average per day, but they can lay up to 50.
 So when it comes to getting rid of fleas just treating for the adults isn’t enough — you also need to treat the environment to get rid of all those eggs they left behind.

 In order to lay eggs a flea must have access to food, and in the case of fleas that means the blood of their host.
 Flea eggs have a rounded oval shape with a smooth surface.
 When they’re first laid they’re wet and sticky, but they quickly dry out.
 And since fleas only lay eggs on their host (usually our pets) those eggs end up falling off all over the place.